Omoeba/SimpleHash/README.md

-Generates secure sha-256 hash and copies it to your clipboard.
+Generates a secure sha-256 hash and copies it to your clipboard.